suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 For manifests that are only authenticated the envelope MUST contain the plaintext manifest in SUIT_Manifest structure.

-## Encrypted Manifests
+## Encrypted Manifests {#encrypted-manifests}

 To use an encrypted manifest, it must be a dependency of a plaintext manifest.
 This allows fine-grained control of what information is accessible to intermediate systems for the purposes of management, while still preserving the confidentiality of the manifest contents.
-This also means that a device can process an encrypted manifest in the same way as an encrypted payload, allowing code reuse.
+This also means that a Recipient can process an encrypted manifest in the same way as an encrypted payload, allowing code reuse.

 A template for using an encrypted manifest is covered in [Encrypted Manifest Template](#template-encrypted-manifest).

-## Delegation Info
+## Delegation Info {#delegation-info}

 The suit-delegation field may carry one or multiple CBOR Web Tokens (CWTs) {{RFC8392}}.
 They can be used to perform enhanced authorization decisions.

-## Severable Fields
+## Severable Fields {#severable-fields}

 Each of suit-dependency-resolution, suit-payload-fetch, and suit-payload-installation contain the severable contents of the identically named portions of the manifest, described in {{manifest-structure}}.

-## Human-Readable Text
+## Human-Readable Text {#manifest-text}

+TODO: Update to most recent CDDL

 suit-text contains all the human-readable information that describes any and all parts of the manifest, its payload(s) and its resource(s).
 The text section is typically severable, allowing manifests to be distributed without the text, since end-nodes do not require text.
 The meaning of each field is described below.